SwethaRedd/NetflixGPT/README.md

 - Create Login component
 - Create Login Form
 - Create Sign Up Form (use few existing sing In form fields for the sign up form by adding some logic and add more fields to the signup form as well)

+- \* Form Validations \*

+- if you have very huge form in your application, then use some libraries like( Formik, React Final Form etc)

+- useRef - Hook that lets you reference a value, that's not needed for rendering. const ref= useRef(initialValue)

+- Form validations
+  - Validate the form
+  - If there is any error message, it has to show the error message.